 Open Anthropology is a public effort by the AAA, and so we were drawn to the Executive Sessions on Anthropological Knowledge Creation/Dissemination.
 Since we began editing Open Anthropology, we have tried to feature articles that are useful in teaching–both teaching anthropology and allied endeavors.
-Therefore within the category of Anthropological Knowledge Creation/Dissemination, we’ve highlighted the session on Making Anthropology Relevant and Engaging a Larger Public Audience through Pedagogy.
+Therefore within the category of Anthropological Knowledge Creation/Dissemination, we highlighted the session on Making Anthropology Relevant and Engaging a Larger Public Audience through Pedagogy.

-Additionally within the category of Anthropological Knowledge Creation/Dissemination is the perhaps provocatively titled Do Black and Brown Lives Matter to Anthropology?: Race, Bodies, and Context.
+Additionally within the category of Anthropological Knowledge Creation/Dissemination was the perhaps provocatively titled Do Black and Brown Lives Matter to Anthropology?: Race, Bodies, and Context.
 This roundtable is relevant both to anthropology and pedagogy.